Peak 9758

 Find Nearby Peaks

 Peak 9758 is located 2.2 miles north of Estes Mountain.
-I have not climbed this peak or met anyone who has climbed it.
 It can be climbed from Loon Creek Summit or from the vicinity of Estes Mountain.
-Climbimg this peak combines a nice ridge walk with fine views of the surrounding mountains.
+Climbing this peak combines a nice ridge walk with fine views of the surrounding mountains.
 The peak boasts a huge peace sign constructed from deadfall.
-One can speculate that it’s been there since the 1960’s.
+One could speculate that it has been there since the 1960s.
 USGS Custer

 Peak 9758 viewed from Mount Greylock.